emilee-henderson2001/AngularLearning/README.md

-# Personal-Dev
+# AngularLearning
-This is a repository of all of my personal development work.
+This is a repository for practicing use of Angular with Ionic for app development.